thibodux/modal_msg/README.md

 #### v1.0.0

-Initial release with support for custom text messages
+Initial release with support for custom text messages.

 ### Support and Resources